swiss-ai-center/a-guide-to-mlops/docs/concept.md

-# MLOps concept
+# Concept

-Introduction to MLOps and the tools used in this guide.
+Introduction to MLOps.

 ## What is MLOps?